EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_invoker_management/test_plan.md

 ## Test Case 2: Register NetApp Already registered

-  This test case will check if a registration of NetApp previously registered return the properly response
+  This test case will check that a NetApp previously registered canot be re-registered

 * Pre-Conditions:

-  NetApp was registered previously.
+  NetApp was registered previously and there is a {onboardingId} for his NetApp in the DB

 * Actions: